-The Progress is the classic ISS cargocraft operated by Roscosmos.
+The Progress is the classic ISS cargocraft operated by Roscosmos in Russia.
 This is the unmanned version of the Soyuz spacecraft and looks basically the same.
 For ground-based imagery it can be interesting to note that the neck between the fuel compartment and the pressurized forward module is a bit thinner on the Soyuz then on the Progress.
 This would theoretically increase the chance to resolve the different modules on the Soyuz.
 Progress cargocraft are in flight since January 1978 when it made its maiden flight to the Salyut 6 space station.
 I was able to photograph different Progress ships, on their way to the ISS, during re-docking actions, or after undocking.
 On September 3, 2010, I took images of the Progress M-06M.
-In March 1019, I processed images of this imaging session that remained untouched until then.
+In March 2019, I processed frames of this imaging session that remained untouched until then.
 The result below is in fact one of my best spacecraft images so far.
 The resolution achieved, is clearly beyond the resolution that is generally expected from a manually tracked 10 inch telescope.

 Left: The Progress M-06M photographed on September 3, 2010 and processed in 2019.
 Right: Model for comparison.
 The spherical section on top contains the actual cargo

 The Dragon cargocraft from the private company SpaceX has become in recent years a grateful object to observe.
 I succeeded in resolving the shape of the capsule and some unidentified contrast structures several times.
 Due to a lack of spectacular detail in the Dragon, it's difficult to obtain really interesting detail such as is the case with the Dragon's rocket upper stage were it is possible to capture the rocket engine. (see page Rocket Stages and Rocket Engines).
 Due to the Earth-faced docking-location at the ISS, the Dragon is also no easy object to photograph when it is docked.
 So far I did not succeed to photograph the solar panels of the Dragon spacecraft but these often form a special difficulty due to an unfavorable observing/illumination angle.
 However, most solar panels are relatively easy to photograph if the angle and the illumination is favorable.